Details of my musical past

 Jazz Flute Project

 After focusing on keyboards for several years, I returned to flute playing on a whim.
 I found that the jazz idiom felt natural to me on the flute, and I became intensely interested in resuming my flute studies and playing jazz.
-In Seattle, I studied flute technique with Beverly Brossmann, Klaus Liebetanz, Sarah Bassingwaithe, and Kirsten James.
+In Seattle, I studied flute technique with Beverly Brossmann, Klaus Liebetanz, Sarah Bassingthwaighte, and Kirsten James.